XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/rippled-1-3-migration-instructions.md

         $ sudo rpm -e ripple-repo

     The `rippled-repo` package is now **DEPRECATED**.
 The package has been updated one last time for version 1.3.1.
-In the future, any changes to the repositories will require manual changes to the `ripple.repo` file.
+In the future, any changes to the repositories will require manual changes to the `ripple.repo` file. <!-- STYLE_OVERRIDE: will -->

 3. Add Ripple's new yum repository: